leminhhung2005/leminhhung2005/README.md

 ---

 ## 🌟 About Me
-- 🎓 Currently a student at **Ho Chi Minh City University of Technology and Education (HCMUTE)**.
+- 🎓 I'm **Lê Minh Hưng** – a third-year student majoring in **Information Security** at **Ho Chi Minh City University of Technology and Education (HCMUTE)**.
-- 🌱 I’m currently learning **Information Security**.
 - 🤖 Passionate about **Web Penetration Testing**
 - 🏆 Experienced with **CTF competitions**.
-- ✍️ Love sharing knowledge, writing technical notes, and contributing to open-source projects.
+- ✍️ Love sharing knowledge, writing technical notes, and hunting for vulnerability.
 - 📫 How to reach me **leminhhungqt2005@gmail.com**

 ---